Whale of a Time

 When is the best time to see whales in Baja?

 Mid-January to mid-March is the ‘official’ whale season, but as with any wildlife experience there can always be variations within this.
-For example, the grey whales are most prolific in number in February, but they are said to be at their most friendly in March.
+For example, the gray whales are most prolific in number in February, but they are said to be at their most friendly in March.
 The whale shark season starts and ends a little earlier, running from around mid-December to mid-February.

 What else can I do in Baja?